 - There is a compelling argument for more active coordination and leadership of cyber strategy from the centre of government.
 The future of UK offensive cyber should be decided holistically by ministers, not by competition between the NCF’s constituent departments.

 - The NCF will collaborate closely with allies such as US Cyber Command and the UK Government has repeatedly emphasised its commitment to contribute cyber capabilities within the NATO alliance.
 There remains a balance to be struck between what can be done with allies and what will require sovereign capabilities.

 Dr Joe Devanny is a Lecturer in National Security Studies and deputy director of the Centre for Defence Studies in the Department of War Studies (King’s College London).

 Dr Andrew Dwyer is an Addison Wheeler Research Fellow in the Department of Geography (Durham University) and co-director of the UK Offensive Cyber Working Group.

-A panel discussion and Q&A to discuss this report will be held live online on Tuesday 4 May.
-It will be chaired by Professor Lady Moira Andrews (KCL).
-The panel will include the report’s co-authors and invited guests including Marcus Willett CB OBE (Senior Cyber Adviser at the International Institute for Strategic Studies, GCHQ’s first Director Cyber and former deputy head).
+A panel discussion and audience Q&A to launch this report will be held live online on Tuesday 4 May between 3pm and 4.30pm.
+It will be chaired by Professor Lady Moira Andrews (KCL), with a panel including the report’s authors and invited guests, including Marcus Willett CB OBE (Senior Cyber Adviser at the International Institute for Security Studies, GCHQ’s first Director Cyber and former deputy head).
 Sign up for the event here.